msmcconnell/python-lint-annotate/README.md

 # python-lint-annotate

+**NOTE**: This is a fork of https://github.com/marian-code/python-lint-annotate and has been modified to provide different python setup behavior.

 Zero-configuration GitHub Action to maintain code quality with push and PR annotations.

 On every push and pull request git diffs will get inline annotated with found errors from